RezSat/mathemapy-archived/README.md

 # mathemapy
-A python implementation of mathema language
+A python implementation of the extensive JavaScript math library mathjs